robertmasters/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 ## Introduction

-This is a basic todo database scheme with users and a todo list.
+This is a basic todos database scheme with users and a todos list.
 Users have a one to many relationship with todos.
-One user can have many todo items while a todo item only matches to one user.
+One user can have many todos items while a todos item only matches to one user.
 CRUD operations are available to display and manipulate this data.

 ### Commits